1998 Regular Session

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That the life and accomplishments of Mr. John Dow, Sr., are hereby memorialized for the State of Mississippi as a true example of a faithful educator whose long and distinguished career epitomizes a life rich in achievement and service to his fellowman.

 BE IT FURTHER RESOLVED, That the House of Representatives does hereby express and extend heartfelt sympathy to the devoted wife, family and friends of Mr. John Dow, Sr., for their loss.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the State Department of Education and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Mr. John Dow, Sr., and the Capitol Press Corps.